Danielle joined Chambers following the successful completion of her pupillage in 2021.

 Inner London Crown Court (2021) – represented Appellant in appeals against conviction and sentence, resulting in one of two s4 Public Order Act convictions being quashed.
 Sentence reduced – community order requirement and Magistrates’ Court costs halved.

 Inner London Crown Court (2021) – successfully applied to vary sentence under the slip rule, resulting in an around seven-month reduction in sentence for a third-strike burglary.

 Snaresbrook Crown Court (2021) – secured a suspended sentence for breach of a criminal behaviour order, commission of a further offence during the operational period of a suspended sentence order, and failure to surrender, following successful submissions that activating a two-year suspended sentence for robbery was unjust in all the circumstances, despite probation report that response to supervision was very poor.

 Norwich and Great Yarmouth Youth Courts (2020-2021) – instructed in county lines class A drug supply matter involving expert evidence at trial relating to the Modern Slavery Act.

 Uxbridge Magistrates’ Court (2022) – advised and drafted on abuse of process application concerning loss of evidence in drug testing matter, resulting in the offering of no evidence.

-Bromley Youth Court (2021) – secured an acquittal on witness intimidation and malicious communication charges despite overwhelming identification evidence.
+Bromley Youth Court (2021) – acquittal on witness intimidation and malicious communication charges despite overwhelming identification evidence.

 Staines Magistrates’ Court (2021) – won a Newton trial for client who denied kicking a police officer despite corroborating evidence given by three police officers.